dpatelcs33/Projects/Movie_Recommender_ML/README.md

 # Movie Recommender System

 This project implements collaborative and content-based movie recommendation Machine Learning models.
-Please see the Programming Project 3 pdf file for assignment info.
+Please see the Project assignment pdf file for assignment info.

 load_data.py is first run for seting up the data.
 The pp3.py implements the model for training/validation/testing.

-Report
+For results, please see the report pdf and results screenshots

+Dataset included.

 # MovieLens Dataset Information